Parathyroid gland removal

 - You may have a special blood test during surgery that will tell if all the diseased glands were removed.

-- Minimally invasive parathyroidectomy: You may receive a shot of nuclear medicine before this surgery.
+- Minimally invasive parathyroidectomy: You may receive a shot of a very small amount of radioactive tracer before this surgery.
 This helps highlight the diseased glands.
-If you have this shot, your surgeon will use a special probe to locate the parathyroid gland.
+If you have this shot, your surgeon will use a special probe, like a Geiger counter, to locate the parathyroid gland.
 Your surgeon will make a small cut (1 to 2 inches) on one side of your neck, and then remove the diseased gland through it.
 This procedure takes about 1 hour.